rishikarri/MyReactInterviewGuide/README.md

 Refs are an escape hatch which allow you to get direct access to a DOM element.
 In order to use them you attach a ref attribute to your component whose value is a callback function which recieves the underlying DOM element as its first argument.

+### What is two way data binding in an MVC cdoebase?

+Two way data binding means that when properties in the model get updated, so does the UI.

+Similarly, when properties in the UI get updated, so does the model.

+You cannot update one piece of data without the other.
+The data sets are "bound"

 ### What is a callback?